 When you go on tour are there things you always take with you as a home comfort?

 Well, being vegan I have to plan a little.
-People and venues make an effort these days like they didn’t used to, but it’s always nice to know I have that box of soya milk or packet of nuts.
+People and venues make an effort to accommodate that these days, when they didn’t used to, but it’s always nice to know that I have an emergency box of soya milk or packet of nuts.

 You have your Hwyl too!
 Things like that are a nice tour comfort.